 First, I want you to use your common sense.

 Is your home thermostat set to a comfortable temperature?
 Do you feel comfortable in it?
 Chances are very good that if you’re too chilly, your baby is probably feeling a similar way.

-Your best line of defense against cold nights is your thermostat.
+If you want to know how to dress your baby for sleep in the winter, your best line of defense against cold nights is your thermostat.
 If you’re wondering how to keep your baby’s room warm at night, bumping up the temperature to around 72 degrees is the easiest way to do it.

 Still, it can be tricky keeping your baby warm at night in a cold house.
 That’s especially true if it’s winter or your home is drafty.